Jamaica Tax Calculator (2026)

 What is the income tax rate in Jamaica?

-Jamaica has two income tax brackets: 25% on income up to JMD 6,000,000 and 30% on income above that amount.
-However, you won't pay tax on the first JMD 1,774,554 of income due to the annual tax-free threshold, so only your income above that level is subject to these rates.
+Jamaica has a progressive two-bracket system: 25% on income up to JMD 6,000,000 and 30% on income above that threshold.
+However, you won't pay tax on the first JMD 1,774,554 of your annual income, which is the tax-free threshold.

 Other tax calculators